megaease/easeagent/README.md

 #### Tracing

-If you want to check the tracing data, you could click the explore in the left menu bar.
+If you want to check the tracing-data, you could click the explore in the left menu bar.
 Click the Search - beta to switch search mode.
 Click search query button in the right up corner, there is a list containing many tracing.
-Chose one to click.
+Choose one to click.

 ![tracing](doc/images/grafana-tracing.png)